rolandmueller/bigdata/ml_api.md

 Go to the CapRover Web GUI and copy the app URL.

-Go to Insomnia and exchange `http://127.0.0.1/predict` your domain, e.g.

-with e.g. `http://iris.dev.example.com/predict` and try if it still works.
+Go to Insomnia and exchange `http://127.0.0.1/predict` with your URL. with e.g. `http://iris.dev.example.com/predict` and try if it still works.

-You might wait some seconds after the deploy until your server is ready.
+You might have to wait some seconds after the deploy until your server is ready.
 Just retry.

+Submit on Moodle the web URL and the GitHub Link of your repository